-- is ADAF's Acting Corporate Secretary as a resident of New York State, with the same duties and powers as the Corporate Secretary, The Rev. Tom Smith.
-He is a founding partner of Doman Davis LLP, an employment litigation firm with offices in New York and Washington, DC.
-Mr. Davis graduated Phi Beta Kappa from Morehouse College and earned his law degree from the Yale Law School, where he was awarded a Ford Foundation Fellowship for Public International Law (focusing on sub-Saharan Africa) and edited the Yale Law & Policy Review.
-Following Yale, he worked at the NACCP Legal Defense & Educational Fund (Voting Rights Division) and served as judicial clerk in the chambers of the Honorable Chief Judge Joseph W. Hatchett of the U.S. Court of Appeals for the Eleventh Circuit.
-Prior to Doman Davis, Mr. Davis practiced law with Davis Polk & Wardwell, and Boies Schiller & Flexner.
-He also has an active pro bono practice advising non-profit organizations and representing immigrants, many from African countries, seeking protection under asylum and UN Conventions.
+- is ADAF's Acting Corporate Secretary with the same duties and powers as the Corporate Secretary Rev. Tom Smith.
+He is Counsel to Leo Law, a national business law firm, and is a Co-Founder of the Huntsville Aeronautics Company, a space technology and commercialization organization.
+Mr. Davis graduated Phi Beta Kappa from Morehouse College and earned a law degree from the Yale Law School, where he was awarded a Ford Foundation Fellowship for Public International Law (focusing on sub-Saharan Africa) and edited the Yale Law & Policy Review.
+Following Yale, he worked at the NAACP Legal Defense & Educational Fund (Voting Rights Division) and served as judicial clerk in the chambers of the Honorable Chief Judge Joseph W. Hatchett of the U.S. Court of Appeals for the Eleventh Circuit.
+Prior to his current roles, Mr. Davis practiced law with Davis Polk & Wardwell; Boies Schiller & Flexner; and Doman Davis.
+He also has an active pro bono practice advising non-profit organizations and representing immigrants, many from African countries, seeking protection under asylum and UN conventions.

 The Rev. Samuel R. Enders